-If you’re teaching a farm unit or or setting up a farm animals theme in your classroom, you’re surely want to include sheep.
+If you’re teaching a farm unit, reading farm books, or setting up a farm animals theme in your classroom, you’re surely want to include sheep.

 This cotton ball sheep is more than just a craft.
 It’s also an activity and a toy.

 I took care to design this so that it’s a little sturdier than your typical preschool craft.
 That way your kids won’t accidentally cut off the sheep’s legs or head while they’re shearing it.

 It also means that kids can play with this sheep craft, re-enacting their favorite stories and farm situations.